git-ced/calculate-docs/docs/math/product.md

 ---
-id: installation
+id: product
-title: Latin-ish
+title: Product
-sidebar_label: Installation
+sidebar_label: Product
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.